-We anticipate that we will have a tax benefit for the year ended December 31, 2016 due to our ability to carry net operating losses back to the year ended December 31, 2014 which was subject to federal income taxes in the United States.
+For the three months ended March 31, 2017 we have a tax benefit due to our ability to carry net operating losses back to the year ended December 31, 2015 which was subject to federal income taxes in the United States.
 Our effective income tax rate, as well as our relative domestic and international tax liabilities, will depend in part on the allocation of any future income among different jurisdictions.
 In addition, various factors may have favorable or unfavorable effects on our effective income tax rate in individual jurisdictions or in the aggregate.
 These factors include whether tax authorities agree with our interpretations of existing tax laws, any required accounting for stock options and other share-based compensation, changes in tax laws and rates, our future levels of research and development spending, changes in accounting standards, changes in the mix of any future earnings in the various tax jurisdictions in which we may operate, the outcome of any examinations by the U.S. Internal Revenue Service or other tax authorities, the accuracy of our estimates for unrecognized tax benefits and realization of deferred tax assets and changes in overall levels of pre-tax earnings.
 The effect on our income tax liabilities resulting from the above-mentioned factors or other factors could have a material adverse effect on our results of operations.